SpektroAudio/NGEN-UserManual/docs/troubleshooting.md

 - Use the **```Test MIDI```** feature available in [**Settings / MIDI**](settings.md#midi)

-- Open the **MIDI Monitor** and press the ++"GENERATE"++ button to switch to the Output view.
-Check if NGEN is generating MIDI notes and what channels it's sending MIDI notes to (fourth / last column).
+- Open the **MIDI Monitor** and press the ++"MENU ENCODER"++ to switch to the Status view to check if NGEN is receiving Clock and generating notes.

 - Check if your destination (synthesizer, drum machine, or DAW instrument) is set to receive MIDI on the correct **MIDI channel**.